StackVista/stackstate-docs/setup/linux-install/README.md

 ## Authentication

 StackState provides Role Based Access Control functionality that works with LDAP authentication servers.
 See [RBAC](../../concepts/role_based_access_control.md) pages for more information on the topic.
-You can also find how to configure LDAP servers [here](authentication.md).
+You can also find [how to configure LDAP servers](../authentication.md).

 StackState also supports authentication against a KeyCloak OIDC Authentication server.
-You can read how to configure this [here](authentication.md#configuring-the-keycloak-oidc-authentication-server).
+Find out [how to configure a KeyCloak OIDC Authentication server](authentication.md#configuring-the-keycloak-oidc-authentication-server).

 ## Troubleshooting

-If you have any issues installing StackState, refer to our [troubleshooting guide](troubleshooting.md) or contact our technical support.
+If you have any issues installing StackState, refer to our [troubleshooting guide](../troubleshooting.md) or contact our technical support.